RobertFlexx/RSH/README.md

-(version 0.4.0 released!)
+## (DISCONTINUED!!)

+(DISCONTINUED!)
 This is version 0.4.0, if things dont work, or work optimally.
 If you notice anything wrong, please consult me.
 (Fixed Control-C, fixed some bugs, added new features (check via help command)) THIS IS AN ALPHA RELEASE, IT MAY NOT WORK.